amlucas/amlucas.github.io/source/blog/hydrocube.md

 {{ image("../images/blog/hydrocube/prize.jpg", "", "left", 100) }}

 What a great and exciting experience!
-It is a rare thing to see my numerical work applied to physical settings, and it was almost surprising to see how well it works given all the approximations we had to make during the simulations.
+It's rare to see my numerical work directly applied to a real-world setting, and it was almost surprising to see how well it works given all the approximations we had to make during the simulations.
 This is very promising for other applications and I can't wait to apply this method to even more complex systems.